 Flying out to the Grand Canyon is even shorter in a helicopter, but on the way, you get some great views of the region’s other highlights.

 First, we flew over Lake Mead and its many jagged finger-shaped bays.
 A little further, we came to the world-famous Hoover Dam.
 Even from high above the Hoover Dam, it’s still an impressive structure.
 We flew over mountains and a few extinct volcanoes, along with the dam and Lake Mead.

 Flying through the Grand Canyon

 On the western edge of the Grand Canyon, the mighty Colorado River spits red from the rock it carves from the canyon walls.
-Through millions of years, the river has carved the canyon more than 6,000 feet deep in many places.
+Through millions of years, the Colorado River has carved the canyon more than 6,000 feet deep in many places.

-Now that we have shown you that you can actually afford to hop on a Grand Canyon helicopter tour let us know which company you went with below in the comments.
+Now that we have shown you that you can actually afford to take a helicopter ride on a Grand Canyon helicopter tour, let us know which company you went with below in the comments.